Philosophy Undergraduate Program (BA)

 Philosophy majors do exceptionally well on graduate and professional school admissions exams.
 Their average scores regularly place philosophy among the top five majors on the Law School Admissions Test (LSAT), Graduate Management Admissions Test (GMAT), and the Graduate Records Examination (GRE).
 No other undergraduate discipline matches this record of achievement.

 Major: Philosophy majors must fulfill all of the general requirements of the College of Arts and Sciences listed in the Texas Tech University Undergraduate Catalog.
-Students majoring in philosophy must complete 30 hours in philosophy, including PHIL 2310 (Logic), 2320 (Introduction to Ethics), 3301 (Classical Greek Philosophy), 3303 (Modern European Philosophy), and one of the following: 3330 (Philosophy of Science), 3340 (Minds, Brains, and Computers), 4330 (Epistemology), 4331 (Philosophy of Language, or 4340 (Metaphysics).
-Majors may not count PHIL 1310 (Reasoning) toward fulfillment of the 30-hour requirement, but they may substitute PHIL 4310 (Advanced Logic) for the 2310 requirement.
+Students majoring in philosophy must complete 30 hours in philosophy, including PHIL 2310 (Logic), 2320 (Introduction to Ethics), 3301 (Classical Greek Philosophy), either 3303 (Modern Political Thought) or 3305 (Modern European Philosophy), and one of the following: 3330 (Philosophy of Science), 3340 (Minds, Brains, and Computers), 4330 (Epistemology), 4331 (Philosophy of Language, or 4340 (Metaphysics).

 - PHIL 3320 Introduction to Political Philosophy